About Catawba County

 In 1992 Catawba County celebrated its Sesquicentennial Anniversary.
 The Sesquicentennial Planning Committee adopted the theme, "Keeping the Spirit Alive Since 1842!"
 In conjunction with this celebration, the County held a flag designing contest which was won by Rosemarie Hefner.
 The new design was made official by the Board of Commisioners and the first copies of the flag were made by Maxine Weeks of the Catawba Flag and Pole Company.
 The flag was raised on January 26, 1992 during a special ceremony at the Government Center in Newton.

 Catawba County's history is a history of spirited people.
-With a spirit of rebellion Catawbans split with Lincoln County; a spirited people united and fought a major polio epidemic in the 1940's; an entrepreneurial spirit built a thriving economy; a patriotic spirit resulted in the oldest continuing patriotic celebration in the US--the annual Soldier's Reunion in Newton; an artistic spirit is reflected in our furniture artisans, music, quilting, pottery, etc.
+With a spirit of rebellion Catawbans split with Lincoln County; a spirited people united and fought a major polio epidemic in the 1940's; an entrepreneurial spirit built a thriving economy; a patriotic spirit resulted in the oldest continuing patriotic celebration in the US--the annual Soldier's Reunion in Newton; and an artistic spirit is reflected in our furniture artisans, music, quilting, pottery, and other endeavors.